 To place an order: Telephone 01752 696 696 ~ or email: sales@alphaflags.co.uk~ or use contact form

-The ‘British Flag,’ as it was known then, was introduced by King James VI and I of Scotland and England.
-The design combined the St Andrew Cross and the St George Cross until 1801.
-It was almost 200 years until the Flag was transformed into its current design as decreed by King George III in 1801.
-The new amendment was to add the St Patrick’s Cross of Ireland to the existing National flag of Britain, creating the iconic red, white, and blue Union now recognised worldwide as the flag of the United Kingdom.
+The ‘British Flag,’ as it was known at the time, was introduced by King James VI and I of Scotland and England.
+The initial design combined the St. Andrew’s Cross and the St. George’s Cross.
+For nearly 200 years, this design remained unchanged until it was transformed into its current form by King George III in 1801.
+This amendment added the St. Patrick’s Cross of Ireland to the existing national flag of the United Kingdom, resulting in the iconic red, white, and blue Union flag now recognised worldwide as the flag of the United Kingdom.

 We take great pride in following the traditional methods used to create the national flag of the United Kingdom.

-All fabric exposed to the elements will eventually fray, so please follow the advice below to prolong the life span of your flag.
+All fabric exposed to the elements will eventually fray.
+To prolong the lifespan of your flag, please follow the advice below.

 Woven / Spun Polyester: Typically 155 gsm.
 Often referred to as MoD grade, this is the most durable material for making flags.
-Its strength-to-weight ratio is not surpassed by any other fabric.
+No other fabric surpasses its strength-to-weight ratio.

-It is very important to ensure that the flag can fly free without striking or coming into constant contact with any obstructions such as a wall, a tree or foliage or the surface of a pole that is rough.
+It is essential to ensure that the flag can fly freely without striking or coming into constant contact with any obstructions, such as walls, trees, foliage, or a rough pole surface.

 Flying an excessively large flag in bad weather will dramatically reduce life expectancy.